wanghongjian98/wanghongjian98/README.md

 ### Hi there 👋
--🔭 I’m currently working on event camera, low-level vision, image reconstruction.
+-🔭 My current PhD project on event camera, low-level vision, slice/tomogram reconstruction.

 -🌱 I’m currently working more about Deep Learning, Fourier Optics, Tomography.
 My lifelong goal is to become an expert in Computational Imaging.